whimax07/BitStructs/Readme.md

 This is largely a pseudocode implementation given it is not backed by compile time processing, enabling type checking and performance gains.

-The libary has nice integration with Lombok.
+The library has nice integration with Lombok.
+You can use records instead of lombok but the annotations can make it hard to read.

 ## Example
 This is a ruff example of how you might model a few registers.